shaunniekins/web-gis-application-activity/README.md

 # WEB-GIS APPLICATION ACTIVITY (DATA-TIER)

+> The program sets up a web-based geographical information system (GIS) using OpenLayers to display maps of Butuan City and Land Cover of the Philippines.
+It also allows users to interact with the map by providing information about specific geographic features when they click on the map.

-> Note: Fedora Linux installation process.
+Note: Fedora Linux installation process.

 ### Dependencies